-Under the Covenant, the Poway Unified School District ("School District") has agreed to annually provide certain information related to the security of the Bonds.
+Under the Disclosure Covenant, the Poway Unified School District ("School District") has agreed to annually provide certain information related to the security of the Bonds.
 This Report has been prepared by KeyAnalytics, a division of C. Financial Investments, Inc. ("KeyAnalytics"), at the direction of the School District to provide the required information.

 Any information contained herein which involves estimates, forecasts or matters of opinion, whether or not expressly so described herein, are intended solely as such and are not to be construed as representation of fact.
 The information set forth herein has been furnished by the School District, or other sources which are believed to be reliable, but it is not guaranteed as to accuracy or completeness.
-The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Report nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the School District or Improvement Area ("IA") A of Community Facilities District ("CFD") No. 15 since the date hereof.
-Capitalized terms used herein which are not otherwise defined shall have the meaning given to them in the respective financing documents.
+The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Report nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the School District, each respective Community Facilities District, or the Authority since the date hereof.

+Capitalized terms used herein which are not otherwise defined shall have the meaning given them in the respective financing documents.